Mount Roraima: Exploration

-European discovery was in 1595, during a Spanish and British race to colonize this part of South America, although Mount Roraima had been inhabited by Amerindians for at least 10,000 years.
-The English poet, army officer and explorer Walter Raleigh described it as an immeasurable "Crystal Mountain" gushing out of countless waterfalls.
-The first expedition to Mount Roraima took place in 1838, when German scientist and explorer Robert Hermann Schomburgk observed it during a Royal Geographical Society-funded expedition to explore British Guiana (1835-39).
+European discovery was in 1595, during a Spanish and British race to colonize this part of South America.
+The English poet, army officer and explorer Walter Raleigh described it as an immeasurable "crystal mountain" gushing countless waterfalls.
+The first expedition to Mount Roraima took place in 1838, when German scientist and explorer Robert Hermann Schomburgk observed it during a Royal Geographical Society-funded expedition to explore British Guiana (1835–1839).
 In 1840, the British government commissioned him to establish the boundaries between British Guiana and Venezuela.
 When he returned to the area in 1844 to study the local flora, he reported that the peak seemed inaccessible due to its towering cliffs.
 In 1864, German naturalist and botanist Carl Ferdinand Appun and British geologist Charles Barrington Brown arrived at the southeastern tip of Mount Roraima for observation and proposed to go up the mountain by hot air balloon.

 Although its vertical cliffs make access very difficult, Mount Roraima was the first large mesa to be climbed in the Guyana Plateau.
 Henry Whiteley, who studied the birds of the area, observed that the summit could be reached from the south with the help of ropes and ladders.
-Everard im Thurn and Harry Perkins led an expedition sponsored by the Royal Geographical Society that culminated on December 18, 1884, when the team found even a local Aboriginal Pemon.
-Passages unknown to man, they indicate that the top of the cliff has been unknown since the dawn of man.
+Everard im Thurn and Harry Perkins led an expedition sponsored by the Royal Geographical Society that culminated on December 18, 1884, when the team met local people known as the Pemón who could have climbed to the top of Mount Roraima prior to their expedition.
+The explorers still believed the top of the cliff to be previously unknown to humans.
 Soon, many expeditions made up of botanists, zoologists and geologists made multiple expeditions to Mount Roraima to study the mostly unknown flora and fauna and special geological conditions of the area.

 Climbing

 Mount Roraima and Mount Aoyan are the only flat-topped mountains in the Canaima National Park that can be climbed by hikers, with a monthly quota of 200 people.
 Its ascent takes three to five days in total, the summit route is on a natural slope on the southwestern cliffs of Mount Roraima, it does not require any special equipment or training, so it is chosen by almost all hikers, the only difficulty is that some streams and small waterfalls may become difficult to pass under heavy rain.
-However, the length of the trail requires climbers to spend one night at the base camp at the foot of the cliff at an altitude of about 2,000 meters, and another night at the summit, taking several days to explore the plateau and two days to descend.
+However, the length of the trail requires climbers to spend one night at the base camp at the foot of the cliff at an elevation of about 2,000 meters, and another night at the summit, taking several days to explore the plateau and two days to descend.
 The best time to climb Mount Roraima is in the dry season, however, when the sun is very strong and the temperature is high, it can make the road to the mountain difficult.